mudlabs/NativeScript-UpLabs-2019/maps/README.md

 To create the _3_ map images of this location follow the below.

+1. Get the location title from the images **Tag**.
+1. Create a new directory with that title here.
 1. Open AdobeXD with a Custom Size workspace.
 1. Create an Artboard at `W:320 x H:420`.
-1. Drag one of the images onto the Artboard.
+1. Drag the image onto the Artboard.
-1. Scale image to `W:882 x H:459`.
-1. Align bottom of image with botom of Artboard.
-And centered horizontally.
-1. The OpenStreetMap header should not be visible within the Artboard.
-1. Select the Artboad and export it, `File -> Export -> Selected`.
-1. Specify this directory and save as `map` for`iOS` @ `1x`.
-1. Get the location title from the images **Tag**.
+1. Using the `ExportX` plugin, adjust the image _size_ and _position_.
-1. Create a new directory with that title.
-1. Drag the _3_ new images into this directory.
+1. Using the `EportX` plugin, export the images to the correct directory.
-1. Rename the images `map.1x.png` _(and 2x, 3x)_.
 1. Repeat for all the new location you are adding.